Employee Resignation Announcement (with Email Samples)

 Subject: Staff Resignation Update

 We are sad to inform you that one of our colleagues will be leaving us (Leave Date).
-They may have already informed you but (Employee Name) has decided to take on another role outside of the company and we wish (He/She/They) nothing but the best.
+They may have already told you, but (Employee Name) has decided to take on another role outside of the company, and we wish (He/She/They) nothing but the best.

-(Employee Name) was a crucial part to this team and we appreciate all the hard work through the years.
+(Employee Name) was a crucial part of this team, and we appreciate all the hard work through the years.

-As of (Leave Date), please reach out to (Temporary Replacement) with any questions until we are able to fill the open position
+As of (Leave Date), please contact (Temporary Replacement) with any questions until we can fill the open position.

 Thank you, (Your Name and Title)